-Click here for the MSU TA Handbook; then go to Chapter 4, page 13 for 20 WEB sources on plagiarism.
+Refer to the MSU TA Handbook; then go to page 83 for numerous WEB sources on plagiarism.

 For a scholarly discussion of plagiarism at U.S. colleges and universities, see Patrick M. Scanlon and David R. Neuman’s article “Internet Plagiarism Among College Students,” published in the May/June 2002 Journal of Student Development (Vol. 43., No. 3).